khangtu22/storefront/README.md

    npm run start
    ````

-This will run the Node server on port 3000.
+This will run the Node server on port 3000, and the database will be accessible on port 5432.